-In February 2017 we were delighted and extremely excited to have purchased a magnificent site from the Rijks Vastgoed Bedrijf as our new school location, which will allow us to merge our three schools into one amazing historical location.
+In February 2017 we were delighted and extremely excited to have purchased a magnificent site from the Rijks Vastgoed Bedrijf as our new school location.

 The new site is a 19th century monument within a residential neighbourhood.
 The British School has embarked on a major redevelopment programme, to turn this historic building into a fantastic modern British international school with a capacity of just over 14,000m².